-Business and IT System Agility using Standards (1 day course)
+Business and IT System Agility in the Digital Age (1 day course)

-In particular, this seminar aims at helping you to understand frameworks that are used across the world to align ITs with the changing decisions and allows you to evaluate appropriate techniques to apply in your own organization.
+In particular, this seminar aims at helping you to understand frameworks that are used worldwide to align digital business models, organization and IT architectures with changing competitive landscape.

 Refinement from the Enterprise Vision toward Business Processes,